thecognicode/mini_corpus_project/README.md

 ### Special Thanks

-Thanks to Project Gutenberg for making Pollyanna by Eleanor H. Porter, Winnie-the-Pooh by A. A. Milne, and Peter Pan by J. M. Barrie freely available to the public.
+Thanks to Project Gutenberg for making books like Pollyanna by Eleanor H. Porter, Winnie-the-Pooh by A. A. Milne, and Peter Pan by J. M. Barrie freely available to the public.